Pierre Lamalattie

 Pierre Lamalattie (born 1956 in Paris) is a French painter, novelist and art critic.
 He lives and works in Paris.

 Early life

-Although he learnt painting with grandmother Marguerite Juille and the artist Léo Lotz, he studied science.
+Although he learnt painting from his grandmother Marguerite Juille and the artist Léo Lotz, he studied science.
 In 1975, he entered the Institut national agronomique Paris Grignon.
 He painted there regularly and created with some friends the review Karamazov in 1977.
 He graduated in 1980 with two specialities: political economy and ecology.

 Career

 After one year in Algeria as a teacher, he began an engineering career at the Ministry of Agriculture, where he was in charge of an economic review.
 He became a mediator in industrial restructuring before teaching human resources and social issues at the Institut National Agronomique Paris-Grignon and at the Mines ParisTech.

 In 1995, he began moving from engineering to painting and began to exhibit one year later.
 He focused on daily life of contemporaneous men and women (vicissitudes of sexuality, couples in crisis) and particularly, life at work.
 He is interested in the world of executives and in the weight of managerial speeches.
 In 2008, he began a series of imaginary portraits, dubbed “curriculum vitae”, mixing painting and inscriptions gthat point out a singularity or sum up a life in a few words.

 He wrote his first novel in 2011, 121 curriculum vitae pour un tombeau, winning a prize at the Festival of The First Novel in Laval, and two years later, Précipitation en milieu acide.
 His literary texts are a continuation of his reflections about alienation at work.

 Lamalattie contributes to magazines (Artension, Causeur, Écritique, etc.).
 His articles deal with periods of art history such as Caravaggisti and Academic art and art criticism.